jdespradel/SecurityIncident1/README.md

 <h2>Description</h2>
-In this project, I created an incident report based on one of the Google Cybersecurity Certificate example scenarios:
+In this project, I created a security incident report based on one of the Google Cybersecurity Certificate example scenarios:

 In this activity, you will take on the role of a cybersecurity analyst working for a company that hosts the cooking website, yummyrecipesforme.com.
 Visitors to the website experience a security issue when loading the main webpage.
 Your job is to investigate, identify, document, and recommend a solution to the security problem.